-Example expressions in the Raster Calculator tool dialog box
+Example expressions for the Raster Calculator tool

-- Since there is a specific output parameter in the Raster Calculator tool dialog box, Map Algebra expressions do not include an output name and an equals sign (=) when using the Raster Calculator.
+- Since there is a specific output parameter on the Raster Calculator tool dialog box, Map Algebra expressions do not include an output name and an equals sign (=) when using the Raster Calculator.

 Raster Calculator tool dialog box examples

 Following are several examples of Map Algebra expressions that can be executed in the Raster Calculator tool.
-In these expressions, the raster layer names are contained within quotes, for example "dist".
+In these expressions, the raster layer names are contained within quotes, for example, "dist".

 - ("pop" > 150) & ("dist" > 10)